chtoucas/Narvalo.NET/docs/index.md

   <Import Project="$(RepositorySettingsDir)Samples.props" />
 </Project>
 ```
-This has ony one effect:
+This has the following consequences:
 - Sample projects use a dummy assembly version.
-- Sample projects use custom FxCop rules.
+- Sample projects use custom CA rules.

 --------------------------------------------------------------------------------